 This app makes it extremely easy to share a Scrum standup report, which is ideal when it comes to working with a remote team.
-It’s easy to link the report to issues; and the reports are persistent, providing a record of what has been discussed and agreed.
+It’s easy to link the report to issues; and the reports are persistent, providing a record of what has been discussed and agreed upon.
 You can find it here.

 Jira and Scrum go together like summer and holidays – and with a few tweaks, you can ensure that your workflow is perfect for your needs.
 Of course, there’s plenty more to do.

 For example, you can customize your dashboard to make your sprint performance visible at a glance.
-Meanwhile, if you’re interested in customizing workflows for specific requirements, then you might want to check out this guide for building workflows geared towards bug tracking.
+Meanwhile, if you’re interested in customizing workflows for specific requirements, then you might want to check out this guide for building workflows geared toward bug tracking.

 And whatever customization you have in mind with Jira, the chances are good that you can implement it with minimal fuss.